Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Combinatory logic and conservation and expressibility

 \end{defi}

 Each of these terms is closed.
 Further, each of these terms has pairwise distinct bound variables: this follows from the stipulated distinctness in the above definition together with the distinctness of type due to some types being functions of others.
 This is important to take note of because distinctness of variables is a part of $\beta$-reduction (cf. Definition~\ref{defn:betareduction}(\ref{defn:betareduction:2})).
+However, we note the following:

+\begin{rem}[Limited availability of Cardinal] The only combinator in Definition~\ref{defn:typedcombo} which can have more than one bound variable of state type is Cardinal.
+This happens when both $A,B$ in Cardinal are of state type.
+When both $A,B$ are identical state types, the requirement that $\typd{y}{B}, \typd{z}{A}$ are distinct variables implies that the associated Cardinal term is simply not available in $\mlt{1}$.

+Later in \S\ref{sec:purecombinatory}, when we develop pure intensional combinatory logic, we will have to pay attention to this limited availability of Cardinal.
+For this purpose, we note now that in Cardinal, the stated requirement that $\typd{y}{B}, \typd{z}{A}$ are distinct variables implies: either $A,B$ are distinct types, or that $A,B$ are identical types and $\param(A)=\param(B)>1$. \end{rem}

+While obvious from definition, we note the following about the other combinators: \begin{rem}[Availability of all typed combinator terms besides Cardinal] Besides Cardinal, all typed combinator terms are $\alpha$-equivalent to a term of $\mlt{1}$.
+This is because, by inspection, each contains at most one bound variable of a given state type. \end{rem}

-The following theorem says that the combinator terms have their expected behaviour in $\mltup$.
-The proof of this theorem also contains many useful examples of $\beta$-reductions of distance 1 and 2.
-For later purposes, we take note that all of these reductions are indeed regular $\beta$-reductions (cf. Definition~\ref{defn:betareduction}~(\ref{defn:betareduction:5})).
+The following theorem and subsequent two propositions say that the combinator terms have their expected behavior in $\mltup$.
+The proof of these results also contain many useful examples of $\beta$-reductions of distance 1 and 2.
+For later purposes, we take note that all of these reductions are indeed regular $\beta$-reductions (cf. Definition~\ref{defn:betareduction}~(\ref{defn:betareduction:5})).\footnote{While we are not pursuing weakness until \S\ref{sec:purecombinatory}, it is worth noting that the reductions in this theorem and the subsequent two propositions are weak.}